influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/stdlib/strings/splitaftern.md

 _**Data type:** String_

 ### i
-The number of substrings to return.
+The maximum number of split substrings to return.
+`-1` returns all matching substrings.
+The last substring is the unsplit remainder.

 _**Data type:** Integer_